 Publish and schedule social media content

 Need to share content across social media profiles?
-Agorapulse makes it easy to publish and customize content on all your social media channels.
+Agorapulse makes it easy to publish and customize content on all your social media channels — including adding product tags for your Instagram posts.
 Open the publishing composer and check off all the channels where you want to publish.

-Then draft your post, add a link (if applicable), and choose a creative.
+Then draft your post, add a link or product tag (if applicable), and choose a creative.

 To streamline your process, upload all your creatives to the Agorapulse asset library—and then plug them directly into your social media posts.
 To customize your post for any network, click the pencil icon next to the preview.